AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Profile ID:** A profile ID is an auto-generated identifier associated with an identity type and represents a profile.

-**Property:** In [!DNL Experience Platform Launch], a property is a container for everything needed to deploy a set of tags.
+**Property:** In [!DNL Adobe Experience Platform Launch], a property is a container for everything needed to deploy a set of tags.

 [Back to top](#adobe-experience-platform-glossary)